dubrowgn/Estes-Shipping/README.md

 [WP e-Commerce] (http://wordpress.org/extend/plugins/wp-e-commerce/)

 ## Changelog

+1.1.4 (Oct 30, 2013)
+ * Fixed isLTL writing to the wrong metadata field for products without variations

 1.1.3 (Oct 20, 2013)
  * Added isLTL setting to variations metabox.
 IsLTL can now only be set on products without variations.